LOG11DX • 11 meter DX platform

 Private messages (PM)

 You can send direct messages to other registered users.
 The navbar shows a PM icon with a counter when you have new messages.
+PMs support normal text messaging, and image sending is available on the inbox/profile message flow.

 eQSL notifications